Quick Stats

 - Success rate: 19%

-This competitive success rate reflects the organization's rigorous evaluation process and commitment to funding organizations deeply aligned with their racial equity mission.
+This competitive success rate reflects the organisation's rigorous evaluation process and commitment to funding organisations deeply aligned with their racial equity mission.

 Reapplication Policy

 No specific reapplication policy is publicly documented.
-Organizations should contact United Way directly for guidance on reapplying after an unsuccessful application.
+Organisations should contact United Way directly for guidance on reapplying after an unsuccessful application.

 Application Success Factors